 Workers’ Compensation for Dog Bites

 If you work in one of the positions above or any other that sends you onto private property or into people’s homes in Charleston, your dog bite injury might be covered by South Carolina workers’ compensation insurance.
-If you’re one of four or more employees, your employer is required to carry workers’ comp, which provides workers who suffer job-related injuries with no-fault coverage for:
+If you’re one of four or more employees, your employer is required to carry workers’ comp (with some exceptions), which provides workers who suffer job-related injuries with no-fault coverage for:

 - All medical expenses